-Are you thinking of doing your own editing of the voice overs your receive from voice actors?
-Have you wondered which are 2021’s most popular audio-editing platforms for voice over?
+First and right off the bat: Are you thinking of doing your own audio editing when you receive voice over auditions from voice actors?
+Have you wondered which are the most popular audio editing tools available for voice overs too?
 If you don’t know what you’re looking for, there’s an über-confusing array of platforms out there.
-But please: don’t let that scare you.
+Consequently, but equally important: don’t let that scare you.

 Editing the voice overs you receive from voice actors yourself ultimately gives you more control over your project.
-It’s also a good idea to develop a grasp of the jargon and the technicalities involved if you are going to be dealing with voice overs a lot.
+It’s also a good idea to make use of scratch tracks since they contain pace and timing details voice actors use to determine their speaking.
+Additionally, you would also need to have a grasp of the jargon and the technicalities involved if you’re going to be dealing with lots of different voice overs.
 Deciding which software is best for your needs, however, is sometimes challenging.

 1. Pro Tools

-Avid’s ProTools is certainly the best-known software platform in the industry for both recording and audio editing.
+Avid’s ProTools is certainly the best-known auditing editing software platform in the industry for both recording and audio editing.

 - Fast 64-bit recording/mixing engine that boosts productivity.